cbogezi/cbogezi.github.io/index.md

 ## Personal Interests
 My interests include education, women's empowerment, and community development particularly in Uganda.
 I serve as the President of [Tusubira](http://www.tusubira.org)'s volunteer board.

-Additionally, I serve on the board of [Conservation Northwest](https://www.conservationnw.org).
+Additionally, I serve on the board of [Youth for Nature](https://www.youth4nature.org/board-of-directors) and am an academic mentor for [International Peer Education on Climate Change (IPECC)](https://www.ipecc.org/about).
+I previously served on the board for [Conservation Northwest](https://www.conservationnw.org).

 <!-- > To a great mind, nothing is little -->